Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 <a name="webjob"></a>
-### Create an Azure WebJob
+## Create an Azure WebJob
 We will use Azure [App Service](https://docs.microsoft.com/en-us/azure/app-service/app-service-value-prop-what-is) to create a Web App to run Data Generator Web Job which will simulate streaming data from hospitals.
-Azure WebJobs provide an easy way to run scripts or programs as background processes.
+[Azure WebJobs](https://docs.microsoft.com/en-us/azure/app-service-web/websites-webjobs-resources) provide an easy way to run scripts or programs as background processes.
 We can upload and run an executable file such as cmd, bat, exe (.NET), ps1, sh, php, py, js, and jar.
 These programs run as WebJobs and can be configured to run on a schedule, on demand or continuously.
 Below we show how to use Azure portal to create a Web App with a new App Service Plan (S1 standard) and then create a Web Job.
 We will upload the zip file (created above after modifying the settings in .config file) and set the Web Job as continuous and single instance.

  - Log into the [Azure Portal](https://ms.portal.azure.com/).
  - Press the "+ New" button at the upper left portion of the screen.
  - Type "Web App" into the search box and then press Enter.
  - Click on the "Web App" option published by Microsoft from the search results.
 Click the blue "Create" button that appears on the right pane.
  -  In the "Web App" pane that appears:
-    - Enter ***healthcareWebApp*** in the "App name" field (e.g. Mary Jane would enter healthcaremj01WebApp).
+    - Enter ***healthcarewebapp*** in the "App name" field (e.g. Mary Jane would enter healthcaremj01webapp).
     - Select the appropriate subscription and resource group.
     - Next we will select an App Service Plan
     - Click on App Service plan/Location to load more options.
     - Click "+ Create New".
-    - Enter ***healthcareWebAppPlan*** in the "App Service plan" field.
+    - Enter ***healthcarewebappplan*** in the "App Service plan" field.
     - Choose your desired location and pricing tier (select '+new' to select our recommended option "S1 Standard").
     - Click "OK" and then click "Create".
     - Wait for your Web App deployment to complete (will take a few seconds).